In uncertain times, Chileans vote with ballots and wallets

 He dismissed criticism that he was snubbing protocol, calling such things “a tool of the elites to distinguish themselves from the low people.”

-The Broad Front he heads is modeled on a leftist coalition of the same name in Uruguay and has proposed to raise corporate taxes — some of the lowest in the region — to pay for expanding public services and protections for the environment.
+The Broad Front he heads is modeled on a leftist coalition of the same name in Uruguay and has proposed to raise taxes on the “super rich” to pay for expanding public services and protections for the environment.

 He also wants to eliminate Chile’s privatized pension system — a hallmark of the Pinochet years that successive democratic governments were reluctant to touch despite growing evidence that the employee-only funded plan leaves masses of working class Chileans without enough to retire on.